mwkan/PasswordGenerator/README.md

 <br>
 A simple practice project to build a password generator using the Django framework in Python.
 <br>
-I have added some styling using Bootstrap.
+Simple styling added with Bootstrap.